Fun Things to do in Connecticut – Part III

 I had heard nothing but good things about Savannah and I liked what I had watched on The Travel Channel.
 So it was a no-brainer to take a Day-cation there, especially since we were so close to the border.

-Once we arrived, the first thing we did was head to the free ferry to quickly explore the 4 corners of the city…but not before feeding the meter…
+Keedah and I drove the mini-van and once we arrived, the first thing we did was head to the free ferry to explore the 4 corners of the city…but not before feeding the meter…

 Back in Hilton Head, SC